Adventure

 Accommodation: Hotel in Laem Mae Phim

-After breakfast and some leisure time, we’ll transfer to Bangkok, Thailand’s brimming capital city.
-The total driving time is around 3.5 hours and we aim to get you there in the early afternoon.
+After breakfast we’ll transfer to Bangkok, Thailand’s brimming capital city.
+The total driving time is around 4 hours and we aim to get you there in the early afternoon.
 Lunch is not included, but you can pick something up at a rest stop along the way or save your appetite for a late lunch in Bangkok – one of the world’s greatest culinary cities.
 The tour ends with a drop-off at your post-tour hotel in Bangkok.
 If you need assistance with post-tour hotel bookings in Bangkok or airport transfers, please let us know.

 Cycling Distance: 0km